Deep Dive

 # - Alerts when proxy pool degrades

-Good residential proxy pools cost $300-1,000+ per month.
-You need to handle session management, geo-targeting, IP rotation logic, and deal with residential IPs that randomly go offline when the real user turns off their router.
+Want good residential proxies?
+That'll be $300-1,000+ per month, thank you very much.
+And then you still have to manage sessions, handle geo-targeting, write rotation logic, and deal with the fact that residential IPs randomly go offline when someone turns off their router.
+Fun times.

-ScrapingBot includes residential proxies in every request.
-No pool management, no rotation logic, no dead IPs.
-We handle all of that infrastructure so you don't have to.
+ScrapingBot just... handles all this.
+Residential proxies on every request.
+No pool management, no rotation headaches, no dealing with dead IPs.
+We eat that complexity for breakfast so you don't have to.

 Challenge #3: JavaScript Rendering Hell